top of page

 “People sleeping six hours or less saw their performance plummet on cognitive tasks testing their alertness and ability to reason, communicate, and remember.
 According to the study, their abilities declined steadily with almost every passing day.
 By the sixth day of the experiment, a quarter of the participants were falling asleep while performing their tasks.
 After two weeks, people getting six hours of sleep every night were performing just as poorly on cognitive tests as those who had been sleep-deprived for a whole night straight.”

 Loneliness has been found to have detrimental effects on mental and physical well-being.
-You may have experienced this during Covid when mental health issues spiked.
-For some of us, the work world has not changed back, and it’s safe now and necessary to make deliberate efforts to connect with friends, family, and colleagues in person.
+You may have experienced this during COVID when mental health issues spiked.
+For some of us, the work world has not returned to normal, and it’s now safe and necessary to make deliberate efforts to connect with friends, family, and colleagues in person.

 8. Exercise

-Some folks swear by setting weight loss goals, but research has found that this makes most of us less happy, even when the goals are reached.
+Some people swear by setting weight loss goals, but research has found that this approach often makes most of us less happy, even when the goals are achieved.
 Others take great pride in their Dad Bods :-)

 Find a way to break up your day with workouts that you can stick to as a part of your lifestyle.
-The image to the left from Health.gov includes some big-picture considerations to guide you.
+The image below, from Health.gov, includes some key considerations to guide you.

 Winning ideas from experts to manage money and the home as a team.
 2023 Plutus Award Finalist: Best Couples or Family Content